 Gee that old LaSalle ran great….those were the days! (a line borrowed from the theme song to All in the Family)

-I have a small collection of alarm clocks and if something interests me I will buy it.
-However, my wife found this Westclox Alarm clock at an antique store in Halifax (Nova Scotia, Canada).
+I have a modest collection of alarm clocks and if something interests me I will buy it.
+My wife found this Westclox Alarm clock at an antique store in Halifax (Nova Scotia, Canada).
 At $20 the price was right.
-She brought it home and I immediately liked it.
-One, because it is solid, well made and attractive but two, it is made in Canada, well, some parts were at least assembled in Canada.
+It is solid, well made, attractive and partially assembled in Canada.